Addressing unique needs

 CEPP Justice Policy ...

-CEPP seeks to ensure that currently and formerly incarcerated people have opportunities to apply their lived experience, collective skills, and intell...
+CEPP seeks to ensure that currently and formerly incarcerated people have opportunities to apply their experience, collective skills, and intellectual...

 Project